databricks/lilac/docs/concepts/concept_tuning.md

 In this example, the score is relatively low for this piece of text that is clearly related to positive product reviews.

-Clicking the thumbs up will add it to the set of positive examples for the concept:

-After clicking thumbs up, you'll notice that it gets added to the labels at the bottom of the concept preview page:
+Clicking the thumbs up will add it to the set of positive examples for the concept, which can be seen at the bottom of the concept preview page:

 <img src="../_static/concepts/concept_labels.png"></img>